tatianadrozdova/scheme-exercises/README.md

-Projects are written in SCHEME programming language that is a dialect of LISP.
+All PROJECTS ARE WRITTEN IN SCHEME PROGRAMMING LANGUAGE THAT IS A DIALECT OF LISP.

 DESCRIPTION OF PROJECTS:

 1. CONVERT ROMAN NUMERALS INTO ARABIC NUMERALS
    Example: Converstion of mcmlxxi into 1971

-2. PROJECT: SCORING POKER HANDS (programming language SCHEME/dialect of LISP)
+2. PROJECT: SCORING POKER HANDS

 There are different variations of cards and hands in POKER game.
 The poker player has 5 cards in his hands.
 The idea of this project is to invent a procedure poker-value that